 For Faculty and Staff

-Emerson College and the members of the Emerson community are responsible for observing and complying with federal, commonwealth, city, and College laws and regulations regarding the use of AODs whenever they are on its U.S. or European campuses or taking part in its activities.
-Where the legal drinking age at our European campus may differ, Emerson College students will be held to the legal drinking age laws of the hosting countries.
-All other aspects of this Policy remain in effect at our European campus.
+Emerson College and the members of the Emerson community are responsible for observing and complying with federal, state, city, and College laws and regulations regarding the use of AODs whenever they are on its U.S. or external campuses or taking part in its activities.
+Where the legal drinking age at our external campuses may differ, Emerson College students will be held to the legal drinking age laws of the hosting countries.
+All other aspects of this policy remain in effect at our external campuses.
 In addition, all members of the Emerson community are responsible for ensuring that their guests adhere to the Emerson College AOD Policy, and, when determined appropriate, will be held accountable for violations committed by their guests.

-Students or student organizations who violate AOD laws or campus regulations while on Emerson College owned or leased property or at off-campus, College-sponsored events are subject to a variety of sanctions which may include, but are not limited to, one or more of the following: written warnings; fines; required participation in AOD educational programs; community service; parental notification; loss of residence hall and College privileges; referral for substance abuse evaluation or treatment; housing, disciplinary, or College probation; suspension from housing or the College; dismissal from housing or the College; and prosecution by the appropriate federal, commonwealth, and city authorities.
+Students or student organizations who violate AOD laws or campus regulations while on Emerson College-owned or leased property or at off-campus, College-sponsored events are subject to a variety of sanctions that may include, but are not limited to, one or more of the following: written warnings; fines; required participation in AOD educational programs; community service; parental notification; loss of residence hall and College privileges; referral for substance abuse evaluation or treatment; housing or disciplinary probation; suspension from housing or the College; dismissal from housing or the College; and prosecution by the appropriate federal, commonwealth, and city authorities.

-Faculty and Staff who violate AOD laws or campus regulations while on Emerson College owned or leased property or at off-campus, College-sponsored events are subject to a variety of sanctions which may include, but are not limited to, one or more of the following: written warnings; referral for substance abuse evaluation or treatment; on-the-job disciplinary actions; job suspension; termination of employment; and/or prosecution by appropriate federal, commonwealth, and city authorities.
+Faculty and Staff who violate AOD laws or campus regulations while on Emerson College–owned or leased property or at off-campus, College-sponsored events are subject to a variety of sanctions that may include, but are not limited to, one or more of the following: written warnings; referral for substance abuse evaluation or treatment; on-the-job disciplinary actions; job suspension; termination of employment; and/or prosecution by appropriate federal, commonwealth, and city authorities.

 Concerns and reports about the violation of AOD laws or College AOD regulations should be addressed as follows:

-- Questions or concerns regarding students’ use or abuse of AODs at any of the College’s external programs should be directed to the respective Director of the program.
+- Questions or concerns regarding students’ use or abuse of AODs on campus, off campus, or at study away locations should be directed to the Office of Community Standards and Student Conduct.

-- Questions or concerns about staff or employees’ use or abuse of AODs should be directed to Associate Vice President of Human Resources.
+- Questions or concerns about staff or employees’ use or abuse of AODs should be directed to the associate vice president for human resources.